-Bless Kulphassorn Wongrukrut and Pun Jarurat Narksen came all the way from Thailand to attend the unique Master in Music Management at UiA where they are staying for one semester.
+Bless Kulphassorn Wongrukrut came all the way from Thailand to attend the unique Master in Music Management at UiA, where she is staying for one semester.

-They are also interested in the Norwegian language and culture, and would like to continue practicing the language when they go back.
+Wongrukrut think it’s important to be open-minded about the differences.
+She is also interested in the Norwegian language and culture, and would like to continue practicing the language when she goes back.

-"We will always remember the time here in Norway, which has inspired us in so many ways," they say.
+– I will always remember the time here in Norway, which has inspired me in so many ways, she says.

 So far I have only taken small trips in the area, like Arendal and Denmark.
 I also like exploring different areas of Kristiansand, like Odderøya and Ravnedalen.